Sévérine

-Biography
+Role

 Sévérine (Bérénice Marlohe) first encounters James Bond (Daniel Craig) while on an assignment in Shanghai.
 She leads an art dealer (Dave Wong) to a large window to position his assassination by the mercenary Patrice (Ola Rapace).
 After the dealer is killed, Bond confronts Patrice about his employer, but does not receive an answer before the assassin falls to his death.
 Sévérine and Bond exchange a glance, and Bond takes the payment intended for Patrice, a token for a casino in Macau.

 Sévérine greets Bond on his arrival at the casino.
 They share a drink at the bar, and Bond presses her for more information about her boss Raoul Silva (Javier Bardem).
 Identifying her wrist tattoo as the mark of the Macau sex trade, Bond deduces that she was once a sex slave and was taken in by Silva to work as his representative under the guise of being "rescued".
 (Note: To pass China's censorship laws, references to prostitution were removed from the subtitles.
 Sévérine's tattoo was changed from a symbol of a Chinese sex trafficking operation to that of a gang.)
 Promising to help her escape from Silva and to kill him, Bond asks for Sévérine to arrange a meeting with her boss.
 She trusts him and warns him about her guards' intentions to kill him by throwing him into a pit with komodo dragons.
 She tells Bond that if he survives, he can find her on her yacht, the Chimera.

 Bond dispatches Sévérine's guards and sneaks aboard her boat.
 After he joins her in the shower, the two have sex.
 While approaching Silva's base on an abandoned island, a frightened Sévérine tells Bond that it is not too late to retreat.
 However, they are taken prisoner by the guards and escorted through a crumbling city on the island.
 Sévérine is separated from Bond, and Silva's men beat her as punishment for her betrayal.
 Silva interrogates Bond and takes him to a courtyard, where Sévérine is bound to a statue.
 Setting a shot glass of Scotch whisky on her head, Silva challenges Bond to a game of William Tell.
 Bond takes the first turn, missing both the target and Sévérine; Silva then shoots her in the head, killing her.